-C.1.27 Indicate whether the bylaws or regulation of the board of directors establishes a limited mandate for independent directors, other than that established by law:
+C.1.27 Indicate whether the articles of association or regulation of the board of directors establishes a limited mandate for independent directors, other than that established by law:

-C.1.28 Indicate whether the bylaws or regulation of the board of directors establishes specific rules for delegation of votes in the board of directors, the method of casting such votes, and in particular the maximum number of delegated voters that a director may hold; and whether the delegated vote must be delegated to a director of the same type.
+C.1.28 Indicate whether the articles of association or regulation of the board of directors establishes specific rules for delegation of votes in the board of directors, the method of casting such votes, and in particular the maximum number of delegated voters that a director may hold; and whether the delegated vote must be delegated to a director of the same type.
 If so, give a brief outline of these rules.

-Article 17 of the Regulation of the Board of Directors (Development of sessions and adoption of resolutions) establishes that the directors must attend the Board meetings, so non-attendance is limited to unavoidable cases.
-When members cannot attend in person, they must try to delegate their vote in writing and in particular for each session to another member of the Board, and as far as possible with instructions.
-Independent directors may only delegate their vote to another independent director.
+Article 17 of the Regulation of the Board of Directors provides that the directors must attend the Board meetings, so non-attendance is limited to unavoidable cases.
+Whenever directors cannot attend in person, they must try to delegate their vote in writing and in particular for each session to another member of the Board and, as far as possible, with instructions.
+DIA's internal regulation does not contemplate a maximum number of votes delegated by one director to another director, provided that independent directors may only delegate their vote to another independent director.

 The vote may be delegated by any postal, electronic or fax means, provided that the identity of the director and the meaning of any instructions included is safeguarded.

 C.1.29 Indicate the number of meetings that the board of directors has held during the year.
-Also indicate the number of times, where applicable, that the board has met without the chairman being present.
+Also indicate the number of times, where applicable, that the board has met without the chairperson being present.
 For the purposes of this calculation, attendance will include votes delegated with specific instructions.

-Number of board meetings 7 Number of meetings of the board without the chairman being present 0
+Number of board meetings 9 Number of meetings of the board without the chairperson being present 0